AMR vs. AGV: Which mobile robot will boost your warehouse?

 September 19, 2025

 The pressure on warehouses has never been greater.
-The explosion of e-commerce, the demand for ever-faster deliveries, and labor shortages...
-Every day presents a new challenge.
+Explosion of e-commerce, demand for ever-faster deliveries, labor shortages… Every day is a new challenge.

 In this race for performance, automation is no longer an option, but a necessity.
 And at the heart of this revolution are mobile robots.

-The market is full of models and technologies, but not all are equal.
-The question then arises: should we opt for AGV (Automated Guided Vehicles) robots, the pioneers of automation, or AMR (Autonomous Mobile Robots), their intelligent and agile successors?
+The market is full of models and technologies, but they are not all created equal.
+The question then arises: should we opt for AGV (Automated Guided Vehicle) robots, the pioneers of automation, or for AMR (Autonomous Mobile Robots), their intelligent and agile successors?

-This decision can radically transform your logistics flows.
-It will impact your productivity, flexibility, and ultimately, your profitability.
+This decision could radically transform your logistics flows.
+It will impact your productivity, your flexibility and, ultimately, your profitability.

 So, how do you make the right choice?
-This article will guide you step by step so you can select the technology that will truly power your warehouse .
+This article will guide you step by step so that you can select the technology that will truly propel your warehouse .

-Dive into the heart of mobile robotics: Two philosophies, two technologies
+A deep dive into mobile robotics: Two philosophies, two technologies

-Before contrasting them, it's essential to understand the fundamental differences between an AGV and an AMR.
-While they both serve to automate the transportation of goods, their approach to navigation and interaction with their environment is radically different.
+Before comparing them, it is essential to understand what fundamentally defines an AGV and an AMR.
+Although they both serve to automate the transport of goods, their approach to navigation and interaction with their environment is radically different.

 AGVs (Automated Guided Vehicles): Structured Reliability

-AGVs are the elder states of intralogistics.
-First appearing in the 1950s, they are designed for a simple and essential task : following a predefined path with unfailing reliability.
+AGVs are the elders of intralogistics.
+Appearing in the 1950s, they are designed for a simple and essential task: to follow a predefined path with unwavering reliability.

 Imagine a train on its tracks.
-It cannot deviate from its track.
+It cannot deviate from its path.
 The AGV works on the same principle.
-Its navigation is wire-guided, which means it follows physical lines (magnetic strips, cables embedded in the ground) or virtual paths defined by laser reflectors.
+Its navigation is wire-guided, meaning it follows physical lines (magnetic strips, cables embedded in the ground) or virtual paths defined by laser reflectors.

-Their main mission: transporting heavy loads over fixed, repetitive distances.
-They are tireless as long as their path is clear.
+Their main mission: transporting heavy loads over fixed and repetitive distances.
+They are tireless as long as their route is clear.

-AMRs represent a major technological leap forward, driven by advances in artificial intelligence, computer vision, and advanced sensors.
+AMRs represent a major technological leap.
+They are the result of progress in artificial intelligence, computer vision, and advanced sensors.

-If the AGV is a train, the AMR is a self-driving car.
+If the AGV is a train, the AMR is an autonomous car.
 It doesn't need rails.
-It maps its environment using technologies like SLAM (Simultaneous Localization and Mapping)—the same technology used by robot vacuum cleaners—and navigates dynamically.
+It maps its environment using technologies like SLAM (Simultaneous Localization and Mapping) – the same one used by robot vacuum cleaners – and navigates dynamically.

 Thanks to its sensors (LiDAR, 3D cameras, security scanners), the AMR "sees" and "understands" its environment in real time .
-It can identify obstacles, whether fixed (shelves) or mobile (an operator, an order picker), and navigate around them by instantly recalculating the best route.
+It can identify obstacles, whether fixed (a rack) or mobile (an operator, an order picking cart), and bypass them by instantly recalculating the best route.

-This adaptability makes it ideal for complex and changing environments, typical of e-commerce warehouses where order fulfillment is intense and flows unpredictable.
-They are designed to collaborate with humans in complete security.
+This adaptability makes it the ideal tool for complex and changing environments, typical of e-commerce warehouses where order preparation is intensive and flows are unpredictable.
+They are designed to collaborate safely with humans.

-The technology match: AGV vs. AMR, the detailed comparison to make the right choice
+The battle of the technologies: AGV vs. AMR, a detailed comparison to help you make the right choice

-Choosing between these two technologies should be guided by a careful analysis of your needs, your environment, and your long-term goals.
-Let's analyze their key points.
+The choice between these two technologies should be guided by a precise analysis of your needs, your environment, and your long-term objectives.
+Let's analyze their points of contention.

 This is the most discriminating criterion.

-AGV robots offer almost zero flexibility .
+AGV robots offer virtually no flexibility .
 Their path is set in stone (or rather, in the warehouse floor).
-Changing a route involves work, a shutdown, and significant costs.
-A single box falling onto their path is enough to paralyze part of the flow.
+Modifying a route involves construction work, a work stoppage, and significant costs.
+A single box falling onto their track is enough to paralyze part of the flow.
 This rigidity is incompatible with operations that require constant adaptation .

-AMR robots , on the other hand, are flexibility personified .
-Their initial deployment involves a "mapping" phase where the robot travels through the warehouse to create a digital map.
-Once this map is recorded, the fleet management system can dynamically assign them missions.
-If the warehouse layout changes, a simple map update is enough.
-When faced with an obstacle, they don't stop; they go around it.
-This agility allows for much better management of logistics flows in real time and ensures continuity of operations .
+AMR robots , on the other hand, embody flexibility .
+Their initial deployment involves a "mapping" phase where the robot traverses the warehouse to create a digital map.
+Once this map is saved, the fleet management system can dynamically assign them tasks.
+If the warehouse layout changes, a simple map update is all it takes.
+When faced with an obstacle, they don't stop; they find a way around it.
+This agility enables much better real-time management of logistics flows and ensures business continuity .

 Installation and deployment: Weeks of work versus a few hours of configuration

-Deploying an AGV is an infrastructure project.
-Magnetic strips, cables, or laser reflectors must be installed.
-This can take several weeks or even months and often requires shutting down the affected area.
+Deploying a fleet of AGVs is an infrastructure project.
+Magnetic strips, cables, and laser reflectors must be installed.
+This can take several weeks or even months and often requires disrupting operations in the affected area.

 Deploying AMRs is radically simpler and faster.
-SLAM technology allows robots to map the warehouse in a matter of hours, often without disrupting ongoing operations.
+SLAM technology allows robots to map the warehouse in just a few hours, often without disrupting ongoing operations.
 Installation is therefore primarily software-based .
-This speed of implementation is a considerable advantage for companies that cannot afford long downtimes.
+This rapid implementation is a significant advantage for companies that cannot afford lengthy downtime.

-Costs and Business Model: Initial Investment vs. Total Cost of Ownership (TCO)
+Costs and economic model: Initial investment vs. Total Cost of Ownership (TCO)

-At first glance, an AGV robot is often less expensive to purchase than an AMR robot with more complex technologies.
+At first glance, an AGV robot is often cheaper to buy than an AMR robot with more complex technologies.
 However, this view is misleading.

-The real cost of an AGV project includes the purchase of the vehicles AND the very high cost of installing and modifying the warehouse infrastructure .
-Each subsequent change to the route will incur additional costs.
+The true cost of an AGV project includes the purchase of the vehicles AND the very high cost of installation and modification of the warehouse infrastructure .
+Each subsequent modification to the route will generate additional costs.

-AMRs, while more expensive per unit, require virtually no infrastructure costs.
-Investment is focused on the onboard technology.
-Their flexibility also avoids the costs associated with future reconfigurations.
-In the long term, in a dynamic environment, the total cost of ownership (TCO) of an AMR fleet is often more advantageous.
+While more expensive per unit, AMRs require virtually no infrastructure costs.
+Investment is concentrated on the onboard technology.
+Their flexibility also eliminates the costs associated with future reconfigurations.
+In the long term, within a dynamic environment, the total cost of ownership (TCO) of an AMR fleet is often more advantageous.

 Both technologies are safe.
 AGVs have basic safety scanners that instruct them to stop if an obstacle is detected.
 They are safe, but not very collaborative.

 AMRs, on the other hand, are designed for interaction.
-Their 360° sensors and onboard intelligence allow them not only to detect a human, but also to anticipate their trajectory and seamlessly avoid them, slowing down or veering around them, without necessarily coming to a complete stop.
+Their 360° sensors and onboard intelligence allow them not only to detect a human, but also to anticipate their trajectory and smoothly avoid them by slowing down or going around them, without necessarily coming to a complete stop.
 This creates a more harmonious and productive work environment where humans and machines collaborate.

 Use case: Each robot has its own mission

-The choice will ultimately depend on the tasks you want to automate.
+The choice will ultimately depend on the tasks you wish to automate.

 Ideal use cases for AGVs: